amitinngp/learning-javascript/README.md

           isAdmin: false
         };
       ```
-    >  From above take away about class is , Two types of Object exists in javascripts :-
+    >  From above take away about class is , Two types of Object exists in javaScripts :-
       - **Plain objects**( you may call it just 'Object') are objects that are instances of Object class,created via {}.
       - **Class** objects are instances of classes with own defined constructor, properties and methods, created via **new** constructor function.

-      Behind the scence a powerful thing is acting and that is called prototype.Same thing can be written as
+      Behind the scene a powerful thing is acting and that is called prototype.Same thing can be written as
       ```javascript
         function User(name) {
           this.name = name;